Iskander14yo/ClickBench/spark-gluten/README.md

 This README includes info on configuring Apache Gluten for ClickBench.
-For additional details, please refer to [Gluten docs](https://gluten.apache.org/docs/), [spark-accelerators README](../spark/README-accelerators.md) and Gluten release notes.
+For additional details, please refer to [Gluten docs](https://gluten.apache.org) and [spark-accelerators README](../spark/README-accelerators.md).

 ### Run